-I’ll tell you what I want, what I really, really want…
+We’ll tell you what we want, what we really, really want…

-Ok, it may not be as catchy as the Wannabe lyrics but there’s a reason for my (shoehorned) Spice Girls reference…
+Ok, it may not be as catchy as the Wannabe lyrics but there’s a reason for this (shoehorned) Spice Girls reference…

 Last year, Tesco ran a campaign using an image of Mel B in her iconic leopard print ‘Scary Spice’ get up.
 When she saw it, Mel B took to Instagram calling out the CEO of Tesco directly for not having permission to use her image.

-The situation was handled brilliantly.
-Whilst I’m sure legal teams were sweating behind the scenes, the management of it on social media was applaudable.
+The situation was handled brilliantly (read more about it here!).
+Whilst we’re sure legal teams were sweating behind the scenes, the management of it on social media was applaudable.

 By taking it to social media and handling it herself, Mel cut out the middleman and stopped it quickly, demonstrating the enormous power of social media.

-Tesco responding saying that they did in fact have permission but would remove the images and ads anyway.
-It seemed a genuine mistake and Mel B didn’t appear hostile; she just wanted her image to be used appropriately and the ads taking down.
+Tesco responding by saying that they did in fact have permission, but would remove the images and ads anyway.
+It seemed a genuine mistake and Mel B didn’t appear hostile; she just wanted her image to be used appropriately and for the ads to be taken down.

 This is an example of PR best practice – a brand acting quickly to protect its reputation and keep the narrative positive.
 It also demonstrates that social media means that brands can be immediately held to account and brand reputation can be damaged very quickly, in front of a potentially enormous audience if situations are not managed swiftly and properly.